webofthings/wot-book/README.md

 In more technical terms it is all about Node.js, JavaScript, HTTP, WebSockets for embedded devices!

 ![building the web of things](https://raw.githubusercontent.com/webofthings/webofthings.js/master/docs/building-the-web-of-things.png)

+Pretty silly, but adding some changes to try out editing in a branch.